 Eloise: Sh-shut up!

 - Nadine also remains blissfully ignorant of the fact that Eloise is also blatantly using her the same way.
-She thinks that Eloise is with her purely out of love, but the fact that she's a Daddy's Girl who can ask her rich and influential father to give Eloise modelling gigs is undoubtedly the main reason Eloise started dating her in the first place.
+She thinks that Eloise is with her purely out of love, but the fact that she's a Daddy's Girl who can ask her rich and influential father to give Eloise modeling gigs is undoubtedly the main reason Eloise started dating her in the first place.
 Whether or not Eloise also has genuine feelings for Nadine or whether she's just faking it is unclear.
 She might even be straight for all the reader knows at this point.

 - Something*Positive has Monette accused of this by an older co-worker, who says something along the lines of "keeping on your back to get to the top".
 Monette's retort?
 "I learned from your mistakes since all you got out of it was bad knees and halitosis".